 For a small country, Ireland’s countryside has many facets.
 The western part of Ireland has most generally received the greatest acclaim but just to the south of Dublin lie the Wicklow Mountains, a range of heather-clad hills and lush, green vegetation that has provided the county of Wicklow with the nickname of the Garden of Ireland.

 They form the largest upland area in the country, an area of wonderfully rocky foothills, switching from glen to glen through dramatic mountain scenery.
 Rounded domes of granite are incised by steep lake-filled valleys such as Glendalough and Luggala.
 It is also an area of charming villages – Enniskerry is generally considered to be one of the prettiest in Ireland.
 Nearby are the world renowned gardens of Powerscourt and the highest waterfall in the land.
 Glendalough is noted for the extensive ruins of the 6th century Irish monastery of St. Kevin.

-- All accommodation in B&Bs with private facilities is pre-booked
+- 7 nights accommodation in B&Bs with private facilities is pre-booked

 - Breakfast daily